Supply Chain Management

 To achieve sustainable procurement, we explain the following seven points to our suppliers.

-3)Natural rubber: Our initiatives on issues related to the environment and human rights in producing natural rubber, which is the primary raw material for tires, etc.
+3)Natural rubber: Our initiatives on issues related to the environment and human rights in producing natural rubber, which is the primary raw material for tires.

 4)Efforts to maintain and improve quality: Our Group’s quality policy, establishment of quality management systems, and management of changes, applications, and procedures

-5)Sustainable use of raw materials: Circular economy concept for the Tire Business, sustainable raw material targets, promotion of activities, etc.
+5)Sustainable raw materials: Circular economy concept for the Tire Business, sustainable raw material targets, promotion of activities, etc.

 6)Considerations for the environment: Initiatives to achieve carbon neutrality, management of environmentally hazardous substances, and symbiosis with nature (forest conservation, consideration for biodiversity), etc.